trey-rosius/cdk_group_chat/content/introduction/dynamodb_model.md

 ## Database Model

-We can model the application's entities by defining separate tables as shown below
+We can model the application's entities by defining separate tables

 - Users
 - Groups